100 Years In The Making

 Today, we have 70 stores nationwide and we have over 940 colleagues.
 Over a third of our people have been with us for over 15 years.

-Since the year 2000, The Beaverbrooks Charitable Trust has donated in excess of £12million to over 700 different charities.
+Since the year 2000, The Beaverbrooks Charitable Trust has donated over £13 million to over 750 charities.

 We’re proud to partner with some of the world’s best brands, including TAG Heuer, Omega and Breitling, to bring you exceptional collections of watches and jewellery.